THE MAYAN CIVILIZATION OF CENTRAL AMERICA

-The Mayans created a great civilisation in parts of what are now Mexico and Honduras and in Guatemala.
+The Mayans created a great civilization in parts of what are now Mexico and Honduras and in Guatemala.
 The ancestors of the Mayans were hunters but about 2,000 BC they adopted farming as a way of life.
-In the years from 300 BC to 250 AD organised Mayan kingdoms emerged.
-Then from 250 AD to 600 AD an advanced civilisation emerged.
+In the years from 300 BC to 250 AD organized Mayan kingdoms emerged.
+Then from 250 AD to 600 AD an advanced civilization emerged.
 The Mayans invented writing and they made great advances in astronomy and mathematics.

-Mayan civilsation was at its peak from 600 AD to 900 AD.
-However after 900 AD it declined.
-In the central rain forest cities were abandoned.
+Mayan civilization was at its peak from 600 AD to 900 AD.
+However, after 900 AD it declined.
+In the central rainforest, cities were abandoned.
 We are not sure why.
-Perhaps there were ecological changes and famines occured.
-Or perhaps warfare between the different Mayan kingdoms caused disaster.
+Perhaps there were ecological changes and famines occurred.
+Or perhaps warfare between the different Mayan kingdoms caused a disaster.
 At any rate in the far north and south people continued to live in cities.
-Mayan civilisation did not die completely.
+Mayan civilization did not die completely.

 Then in the 1520s Spanish conquistadors invaded and conquered the Mayans.
 However the descendants of the Mayans continue to live on today.

 There was no single Mayan state.
 Instead there was a people with a single culture and religion divided into many city states.
 (Areas of countryside ruled by a city).
 Each city state or kingdom was ruled by an autocrat (a man with absolute power).
 However, although although they had unlimited power Mayan rulers usually had a council of important men to advise them.
 Warfare between Mayan kingdoms was common.

 In the center of each Mayan city was an area of palaces, pyramid temples (some of them 70 meters high) and squares, where religious ceremonies were held.
 In the squares were stelae (upright stones) which were carved with the dates of important ceremonies and events.